runtimeverification/k/k-distribution/k-tutorial/1_basic/14_evaluation_order/README.md

 not all languages are deterministic in the order they evaluate expressions.
 For example, in C, the expression `a() + b() + c()` is guaranteed to parse to `(a() + b()) + c()`, but it is not guaranteed that `a` will be called before `b` before `c`.
-In fact, this evaluation order is nondeterministic.
+In fact, this evaluation order is non-deterministic.

-We can express nondeterministic evaluation orders with the `strict` attribute.
+We can express non-deterministic evaluation orders with the `strict` attribute.
 Its behavior is identical to the `seqstrict` attribute, except that step 3 in the above list (with the side condition automatically added) does not take place.
 In other words, if I wrote `syntax Exp ::= Exp "+" Exp [strict]` instead